Lactation

 In most species, lactation is a sign that the female has been pregnant at some point in her life, although in humans and goats, it can happen without pregnancy.
-Nearly every species of mammal has nipples; except for monotremes, egg-laying mammals, which instead release milk through ducts in the abdomen.
-In only one species of mammal, the Dayak fruit bat from Southeast Asia, is milk production a normal male function.
+Nearly every species of mammal has teats; except for monotremes, egg-laying mammals, which instead release milk through ducts in the abdomen.
+In only a handful of species of mammals, certain bat species, is milk production a normal male function.

 Galactopoiesis is the maintenance of milk production.
 This stage requires prolactin.
 Oxytocin is critical for the milk let-down reflex in response to suckling.
 Galactorrhea is milk production unrelated to nursing.
 It can occur in males and females of many mammal species as result of hormonal imbalances such as hyperprolactinaemia.

 Purpose

 The chief function of a lactation is to provide nutrition and immune protection to the young after birth.
 Due to lactation, the mother-young pair can survive even if food is scarce or too hard for the young to attain, expanding the environmental conditions the species can withstand.
 The costly investment of energy and resources into milk is outweighed by the benefit to offspring survival.
 In almost all mammals, lactation induces a period of infertility (in humans, lactational amenorrhea), which serves to provide the optimal birth spacing for survival of the offspring.